Swedish Air Force Volunteers Association Merit Badge: Ribbon

 The ribbon is of red moiré pattern with a blue stripe on the middle.

 Criteria

 Has benefited FVRF interests for at least 3 years.

 Presenting

 The merit badge is awarded to Swedish or foreign citizens who have benefited the FVRF through personal efforts.
-The merit badge is usually awarded for at least 3 years of meritorious work within the voluntary defence area of activity or other meritorious contribution to the benefit of FVRF's activities.
+The merit badge is usually awarded for at least 3 years of meritorious work within the voluntary defense area of activity or other meritorious contribution to the benefit of FVRF's activities.
 The merit badge can also be awarded to those who have previously received the Swedish Air Force Volunteers Association Medal of Merit.
-A maximum of 30 merit madges should be awarded annually.
+A maximum of 30 merit badges should be awarded annually.
 However, this number may be exceeded if there are special reasons.
 The right to make proposals regarding the awarding of a medal of merit belongs to a member of the medal committee and to the board of the affiliated union or association.
 Merit badges are usually awarded at regional/local meetings.